jamesyoung-15/Internship-GraphiteVentureLimited/spdf/Arduino_Libraries/ESP32NowLib/README.md

 bool status = espNode.addPeer("Slave 01");
 ```

 5. For master node, you can send data to a single node or send to all connected nodes.
+Only supports sending Strings if you wish to send another data type modify these functions.
 ``` C++
 /* Single node */
 // First param is message to send (only very short String messages), second is name/SSID to send to